The Big Tree (Oda)

-According to Ghana’s Forestry officials, the big tree near the town of Akim Oda which is 66.5 m tall and 396 cm in diameter is believed to be the biggest tree ever discovered in Ghana and West Africa.
+The Big Tree is a tree near the town of Akim Oda which is 66.5 m tall and 396 cm in diameter, and believed to be the biggest tree ever discovered in Ghana and West Africa.
 It is a member of the species Tieghemella heckelii.
 It is located in the Esen Apam Forest Reserve, about 22 kilometers from Akim Oda, about 300 m off the Oda-Agona Swedru trunk road.